-I often say, “I forgot to remember.”
-Years ago, remembering wasn’t a problem, but with damage to one minuscule nerve, being able to simultaneously process all the things I want simply isn’t as easy as it used to be.
+I’ve often said, “I forgot to remember.”
+Years ago, remembering wasn’t a problem, but with damage to one minuscule nerve, simultaneously being able to process all the things I want isn’t as easy as it used to be.
 So, instead of saying, “I forgot,” I say, “I forgot to remember.”
 It’s kinder and gentler.

 There are so many things we “forget to remember.”